merely-useful/r-rse/appendices/assignments.md

 ## For instructors (add once file is merged)

-Making an interesting project assignment can be quite difficult, so this section gives some suggestions and guidance on how what the specific project should be.
+Making an interesting project assignment can be quite difficult, so this section gives some suggestions and guidance on what the specific project assignment should be.
-The specific type and number of assignments are of course ultimately decided by the instructor of the course, but at the least, this course is designed to with two main project assignments in mind, as described above.
+The specific type and number of assignments are of course ultimately decided by the instructor of the course, but at the least, this course is designed with two main project assignments in mind, as described above.
 The specific details of the assignments are completed by the instructor, however, this section contains some general advice and guidelines.

+- Package problems are always better if they are targeted to the background knowledge of the instructor and the learners.
+Field-specific and class context-dependent problems will more likely be remembered and learned than other problems.
+- In the final exercises, we provide a suggested package - weather summaries, as described above.
-- The first project package description already provides a suggested package to create.
-As the instructor you can modify this example to focus on weather from a specific city, a specific time period, or different aspects of the weather (e.g. temperature only).
+As the instructor, one way to tailor your class, is to modify this example to focus on weather from a local city, a specific time period, or different aspects of the weather (e.g. temperature only).
-- While the project package does not necessarily need to involve data, it might be more motivating for the learners to work on if the project did include data of some time.
+- While the project package does not necessarily need to involve data, it might be more motivating for the learners to work on if the project does include data.
 R is a language predominantly used by researchers and data scientists for doing data analysis, visualization, and related reporting.
 Given this, learners taking this course are probably already familiar with these tasks and would benefit more from the course if they see and use an application they are familiar with.
     - If it doesn't involve data, it's still recommended to structure the project package around using or working with data in some way.
-- Package problems are always better if they are targeted to the background knowledge of the instructor and the learners.
-Field-specific and class context-dependent problems will more likely be remembers and learned than other problems.

 TODO: Add some examples that instructors can based off of and deviate if needed.

 Here are some example datasets that could form the basis for the project packages: